AlessandroMinervini/COVID-19-forecasting/README.md

 New daily data are available from 18.00.

 ## Description
-We predict the new COVID-19 italian cases for:
+I predict the new COVID-19 italian cases for:
 - Total cases
 - New positive cases